 Apartments Win on Entry, Houses Win on Net Yield

-The headline comparison: the 3-bed house delivers 5.4% net on short-term rental versus 4.3% for the 2-bed apartment, and 2.5% versus 3.2% on long-term rental.
-Body corporate at $4,639 per year is the single biggest structural difference, and it cuts apartment net income at every rental strategy.
+The headline comparison: the 3-bed house delivers 5.4% net on short-term stays versus 4.0% for the 2-bed apartment, and 2.5% versus 2.9% on long-term rental.
+Body corporate at about $4,800 per year is the single biggest structural difference, and it cuts apartment net income at every rental strategy.

 The trade-off is well known to Gold Coast investors.
-Apartments require less capital ($715,010 versus $1,155,372), lower deposits, and lower stamp duty (rates vary by state, check with your solicitor for current Queensland brackets).
+Apartments require less capital (about $749,000 versus about $1.17m), lower deposits, and lower stamp duty (rates vary by state, check with your conveyancer for current Queensland brackets).
 They also tend to attract higher-volume short-stay bookings along the beachfront strip from Surfers Paradise to Coolangatta.
 Houses cost more to enter but give the owner direct control over every cost line, no committee-set sinking fund increases, and full discretion on maintenance scheduling.
 For investors prioritising cash yield, the freestanding house generally wins.
 For investors prioritising entry price, transaction friction, or geographic flexibility (a Brisbane resident wanting a coastal asset), the apartment trade-off makes more sense.

 Gross Break-Even Sits at 28% Occupancy

-Break-even occupancy on the Gold Coast 3-bed house is 28%.
-That is the occupancy at which short-term rental gross revenue equals annual long-term rent of $45,696, before any operating costs are deducted.
+Based on the modelled market median occupancy of 61%, gross break-even on the Gold Coast 3-bed house is 28%.
+That is the occupancy at which short-term rental gross revenue would equal annual long-term rent of about $46,000, before any operating costs are deducted.
 The Gold Coast market median runs at 61%, which is comfortably above the floor.
 Break-even is a floor, not a target.
 Underperforming hosts (poor listing photos, stale pricing, low review counts, weak guest communication) routinely sit 10 to 15 points below the market median and can dip below the floor in shoulder seasons.
 The dashboard models occupancy scenarios at 46% and 71% to show the gross revenue swing.

 View Gold Coast in the dashboard → Free preview · every bedroom count and property type